joaopxf30/classificador-de-filmes-e-series-back-end/README.md

 There are two main entities in this project: **audiovisuals** and **ratings**.

-Audiovisuals consist on the content related to the movier os series itself: name, year actors, directors...
+Audiovisuals consist on the content related to the movier os series itself: name, year, actors, directors...
 Ratings are given by the user to each audiovisual.

 There are 3 APIs relating to Audiovisuals:
 + GET -> Show all audiovisuals and their given rating from the database;
-+ POST -> Add a new audiovisual into the database (It is related to External API from OMDb);
++ POST -> Add a new audiovisual into the database (It relates to the external API from OMDb);
-+ DELETE -> Remove a previous audivisual from the database.
++ DELETE -> Remove a previous audiovisual from the database.

 There are 3 APIs relating to Ratings:
 + POST -> Add a new rating to a previous movie or series into the database;
 + PUT -> Change a preivous rating on the database;
-+ DELETE -> Remove the rating from the database;
++ DELETE -> Remove the rating from the database.

 The APIs are available when the following command is done in the root of the project: